Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 Each section contains detailed information about early childhood education and its impact on society and children.

-1. What is the appropriate age for formal early childhood education?
+1. The appropriate age to begin formal early childhood education

 2. Parents can help early childhood education in the home